thoughtram/blog/_posts/2016-02-01-zones-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-If you're not familiar with the `(click)` syntax, you might want to read our article on [Angular 2's Template Syntax Demystified](http://blog.thoughtram.io/angular/2015/08/11/angular-2-template-syntax-demystified-part-1.html).
+If you're not familiar with the `(click)` syntax, you might want to read our article on [Angular's Template Syntax Demystified](http://blog.thoughtram.io/angular/2015/08/11/angular-2-template-syntax-demystified-part-1.html).
 The short version is, that this sets up an event handler for the `click` event on the `<button>` element.

 When the component's button is clicked, `changeName()` is executed, which in turn will change the `name` property of the component.
 Since we want this change to be reflected in the DOM as well, Angular is going to update the view binding `{% raw %}{{name}}{% endraw %}` accordingly.
 Nice, that seems to magically work.